 Most plans have an eligibility period on their plans before employees can join the plan.
-The research shows that plan participation is greater when the wait period is shorter like 3 months.
-Plans that have a 1-year wait period or longer tends to have lower adoption rates in to the plan.
-Everyone gets busy over time and when wait periods are longer than one year, people just tend to forget.
+The research shows that plan participation is greater when the waiting period is shorter like 3 months.
+Plans that have a 1-year wait period or longer tend to have lower adoption rates into the plan.
+Everyone gets busy over time and when to wait periods are longer than one year, people just tend to forget.

 It’s pretty intuitive but plans that have mandatory participation grow more and thus have better long-term success.
 According to the data, participation drops dramatically when membership into the plan is voluntary:

 – 43.6% participation on Group RRSPs

 Participation levels tend to go up with more and better financial education programs.
 A proactive HR team, encouraging corporate culture and systems to remind employees about opportunities to participate in the plan also help improve participation in group RRSP plans and pensions.